Alekan82/Knut-s-adventure/README.md

-# Otto's dream
+# Knut's adventure

-Otto's dream is a game
+Knut's adventure is a game.

 Controls:

-* Left: Move left
+* ←: Move left

-* Up: Move up
+* ↑: Move up

-* Down: Move down
+* ↓: Move down

-* Right: Move right
+* →: Move right

-* R: Restart
+* r: Restart

-* M: Mute music

-* F: Full screen (will restart level)
+ F: Full screen (will restart level)

 ## This game uses the [Löve](https://love2d.org/) library, you will need to have downloaded it to play the game.